twopointninetyone/discordbot/README.md

 ## Setup

 ### API
-You can use any OpenAI compatible API, such as OpenRouter or ChutesAI.
+You can use any OpenAI compatible API.

 ChutesAI is free, here's how to set it up:

 Go to ```https://chutes.ai/auth/start```